syncfusion-content/wpf-docs/wpf/DataGrid/Editing.md

 ### Allow editing when pressing minus key

-SfDataGrid does not allow the cell to get into the edit mode while pressing the <kbd>Minus</kbd> key or any special character.
-You can overcome this behavior by customizing the SfDataGrid class, and overriding its `OnTextInput()` method.
+SfDataGrid does not allow the cell to enter edit mode when pressing the <kbd>Minus</kbd> key or any special character.
+You can overcome this behavior by customizing the SfDataGrid class and overriding its `OnTextInput()` method.
+However, you can insert the <kbd>Minus</kbd> key on the first press in a numeric cell editor by customizing the GridNumericCellRenderer class and overriding its `OnEditElementLoaded()` method.

 {% tabs %}
 {% highlight c# %}